During its 16th week of development, a fetus will be starting to form facial expressions, and its nervous system will be growing.

 As the womb grows and moves up in the torso, the pregnancy bump will become more pronounced.
 Women at this stage of pregnancy should also find that the urge to frequently urinate is easing off.

-Week 16 might also usher in the often-mentioned "pregnancy glow."
+Week 16 might also see the start of the "pregnancy glow" that many people associate with having a baby.
 This is the result of increased blood flow in the skin and higher levels of oil production in the skin glands.
-These mechanisms occur because of increased hormonal activity.
+These mechanisms occur because of the spike in hormonal activity.

 This extra production of oil can cause acne.
-During pregnancy, it is best to avoid acne medication and instead use fragrance-free face wash and oil-free moisturizer on a daily basis.
+During pregnancy, avoid acne medication.
+Instead, use fragrance-free face wash and oil-free moisturizer on a daily basis.

 Hormones can also stretch the veins, leading to varicose veins.
-You may also be experiencing cramps and sharp pains in the leg.
+You may also experience cramps and sharp pains in the leg.
 Exercising and stretching the legs during the day can help relieve these symptoms.

 Your next antenatal appointment should be taking place soon.